-AASB urges school boards to adopt stringent policies to:
+AASB urges school boards to adopt stringent policies and programs to:

-- Prohibit sexual harassment; - Instruct employees about inappropriate behavior in this area; and - Establish procedures for handling allegations of sexual harassment.
+• Prohibit sexual harassment;

+- Instruct employees about inappropriate behavior in this area; and - Provide training as required and as needed to establish procedures for handling allegations of sexual harassment.

 AASB supports criminal penalties for school employees engaging in sexual conduct with K-12 students.